lemons-studios/audio-replacer/README.md

 3. In the next page, Choose "Place all certificates in the following store:".
 Click the browse button and Select the "Trusted People" store
 4. Continue with setup normally until Windows tells you that you're done!

-Now, you'll want to follow some extra steps before installing the application:

-### If you are on Windows 10:
-Download [this file](https://github.com/microsoft/winget-cli/releases/download/v1.9.25200/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle) and install it.
-It is a required runtime dependency ~~due to my own laziness~~

-### If you are on Windows 11:
-Nothing extra needed!

 ### Install The App
 You can download the latest release [here](https://github.com/lemons-studios/audio-replacer-2/releases/latest).
 The .msix file is the installer.
 Just open it up, click the install button, and you're all good!